 Other observers have conjured more prosaic, but equally important scenarios.
-A car company tracks a driver regularly visiting a cancer clinic.15 The fact of those repeated trips could be of interest to various constituencies (e.g., a prospective or incumbent health insurer), but the data may be completely misleading,
+A car company tracks a driver regularly visiting a cancer clinic.15 The fact of those repeated trips could be of interest to various constituencies (e.g., a prospective or incumbent health insurer), but the data may be completely misleading, as perhaps the driver is a consultant working on a technology project for the medical provider.
+Who gets access to such records?
+Is such information subject to subpoena?
+The same driver has chosen to purchase new insurance for his vehicle and to allow the insurer to monitor his driving habits.
+If he decides to change motor vehicle insurers to obtain a better rate, can the new insurer gain access to his prior driving history as a condition of insuring him?

-With each degree connectivity, cars will become highly efficient data harvesting machines and a major element of the evolving Internet of Things.
+With each degree of connectivity, cars will become highly efficient data harvesting machines and a major element of the evolving Internet of Things.
 Each of these scenarios implicates a variety of legal regimes, ranging from expectations of privacy emanating from common law, HIPAA, the protection of trade secrets under state and federal law, state insurance laws. and numerous other regulations.